Justin Tuck was ecstatic when the Giants were on the clock in the second round. Once he heard "Corey Webster, cornerback, LSU" he was incensed.

 "If I hadn't gotten hurt, who knows where I could have ended up in the first round?
 That's in the past.
 I'm not worried about it.
 I'm just moving forward."

 Asked if 31 teams made a mistake in passing on him, Tuck said, "Definitely.
 Every coach I came in contact with here at the Giants told me you have to play with a chip on your shoulder, and that's what I plan on doing."

 There's no doubt the Giants would have selected Tuck in the second round (43rd overall) if Webster weren't there.
 Tuck finished his Fighting Irish career with 164 tackles and 24.5 sacks, the all-time school mark.

 "We think Tuck has a tremendous upside," Giants coach Tom Coughlin said.
 "We look for him to be a guy who has the toughness to play the run and he has a real upside as a pass rusher."

-The cousin of Ravens DE Adalius Thomas, Tuck was named his team's most valuable player last season.
+The cousin of Ravens DE Adalius Thomas, Tuck, who timed a 4.62 in the 40-yard dash, was named his team's most valuable player last season.

 Giants Tuck away much needed DE depth

 The Giants Beat Top Stories